In-patient luxury rehab center in Thailand

 Other criteria include strong cravings for Codeine, failing to fulfill obligations at home or work/school, continuing using the drug despite problems it causes, giving up social activities in favor of drug use, and using the drug in situations when it’s physically hazardous.

-Continued drug use despite knowledge of persistent physical/psychological problem that is caused or worsened by the opioid, developing tolerance, and experiencing withdrawal symptoms are also diagnostic criteria for Codeine addiction.
+Continued drug use despite knowledge of persistent physical/psychological problems that is caused or worsened by the opioid, developing tolerance, and experiencing withdrawal symptoms are additional diagnostic criteria for Codeine addiction.

 Numbers show that 33 million people use Codeine every day.
-Many people misuse their prescriptions.
-According to the U.S. Department of Health and Human Services, around 10.1 million people misused opioids in 2019, of which 9.7 million misused prescription pain relievers.
+Various people misuse their prescriptions.
+According to results from the 2019 National Survey on Drug Use and Health published by the Substance Abuse and Mental Health Services Administration (SAMHSA), around 10.1 million people misused opioids in 2019, of which 9.7 million misused prescription pain relievers.
 Codeine is one of them.

 The most common Codeine withdrawal symptoms are listed below: